theupdateframework/taps/candidate-keyid-tap.md

 if a targets metadata file T delegates to A and B, the client should verify the signatures of A and B using the trusted keyids in from T. When verifying signatures, clients should try all signatures that match their trusted keyid(s).
-If T trusts keyid k to sign A’s metadata, the client should check all signatures in A that list a keyid of k.
-This means that if another metadata file M delegates to A, it would be able to use the same keyid with a different key.
+If T trusts keyid K to sign A’s metadata, the client should check all signatures in A that list a keyid of K. This means that if another metadata file M delegates to A, it would be able to use the same keyid with a different key.
-Once the signatures for A and B have been checked, the client no longer needs to store the keyid mapping from T. During the preorder depth-first search of targets metadata, the keyids from each targets metadata file should be used in only that stage of the depth-first search.
+Once the signatures for A and B have been checked, the client no longer needs to store the keyid mapping listed in T. During the preorder depth-first search of targets metadata, the keyids from each targets metadata file should be used in only that stage of the depth-first search.